2025-26 Edition

 Introduction to wireless communications systems.
 Wireless channel modeling.
 Single carries, spread spectrum, and multi-carrier wireless modulation schemes.
 Diversity techniques.
 Multiple-access schemes.
 Transceiver design and system level tradeoffs.
 Brief overview of GSM, CDMA, (IS-95) and 2.5, 3G cellular schemes.

-Prerequisite: EECS 241B.
-EECS 241B with a grade of B- or better
+Prerequisite: EECS 241B with a minimum grade of B-.

 EECS 244P.
 Wireless Communications.
 4 Units.